klaytn/kips/KIPs/kip-interface_query_standard.md

 ## Backwards Compatibility

-The mechanism described above (with `0xffffffff`) should work with most of the contracts previous to this standard to determine that they do not implement KIP-X.
+The mechanism described above (with `0xffffffff`) should work with most of the contracts previous to this standard to determine that they do not implement KIP-13.

 ## Test Cases